-1936.
-Particulars. £,000° £,000° Total share capital paid up Dobenture capital- ., 15,802 (i) In Australia (ii) Overseas :: :: ::} 212 10,094 Total debenture capital Reserves and undistributed profits :: :: :: 11,206 11,206 9,008 TOTAL CAPITAL AND RES •• [ 30,010 (i) Bearing interest (ii) Not bearing interest :: :: :: 3,842 326 Total deposits and custon aers' cre dit balan ces 4,108 4,168 TOTAL LOANS OUTSTAND ING IN AUSTBAL ч 25,232
+Particulars. £'000. £'000.
+Total share capital paid up Debenture capital- (i) In Australia 212 10,994 15,802 Total debenture capital Reserves and undistributed profits 11,206 11,206 9,008 Total Capital and Reserves Deposits and customers' credit balances- (i) Bearing interest (ii) Not bearing interest 3,842 326 36,016 Total deposits and customers' credit balances 4,168 4,168 Total Loans Outstanding in Australia anticurum 25,232

-LIFE ASSURANCE SOCIETIES AND COMPANIES
+LIFE ASSURANCE SOCIETIES AND COMPANIES.

-- 407. Most of the large concerns which carry on the business of life assurance are mutual societies or companies, but some have a share capital which is relatively small.
+407. Most of the large concerns which carry on the business of life assurance are mutual societies or companies, but some have a share capital which is relatively small.
 They are controlled by directors elected by the policy holders or shareholders as their constitution may provide.
-Many of the directors are also directors of banks and other companies. - 408.
-Life assurance societies differ in certain respects from the financial institutions previously described.
+Many of the directors are also directors of banks and other companies.

+408. Life assurance societies differ in certain respects from the financial institutions previously described.
 They regularly receive a large income from premiums and interest on investments which is normally in excess of their immediate requirements.
-They rely upon the banks only for occasional overdraft accommodation, as for example, when large investments have temporarily depleted their banking accounts. - 409.
-The influence of the life assurance societies upon the financial system is due to the magnitude of their funds, which are the amounts retained and invested to provide for the eventual payment of life and endowment policies.
+They rely upon the banks only for occasional overdraft accommodation, as for example, when large investments have temporarily depleted their banking accounts.

+409. The influence of the life assurance societies upon the financial system is due to the magnitude of their funds, which are the amounts retained and invested to provide for the eventual payment of life and endowment policies.
 Under normal conditions these funds increase each year and as a result these societies usually have large amounts available for investment.
-Their investment mainly consist of Government securities, loans on mortgage and loans on policies.
+Their investments mainly consist of Government securities, loans on mortgage and loans on policies.
 They do not, as a rule, make loans repayable on demand.
-In recent years there has been a tendency to prefer Government securities to mortgages, partly because of moratorium legislation and partly because of uncertainty in regard to the values of real property. - 410.
-A development in recent years is a combination of a mortgage loan with a life policy.
-A collateral endowment policy is attached to the mortgage which provides for the repayment of the mortgage at the expiration of a specified term of years, or, in the event of the death of the mortgager, if that should first happen.
+In recent years there has been a tendency to prefer Government securities to mortgages, partly because of moratorium legislation and partly because of uncertainty in regard to the values of real property.

+410. A development in recent years is a combination of a mortgage loan with a life policy.
+A collateral endowment policy is attached to the mortgage which provides for the repayment of the mortgage at the expiration of a specified term of years, or, in the event of the death of the mortgagor, if that should first happen.
 The term may extend up to twenty years, and a lower rate than usual is charged for the endowment policy.
-These loans provide the company with an investment and a premium income. - 411.
-The accounts of the societies or companies that earry on business only in Australia are stated in Australian currency.
+These loans provide the company with an investment and a premium income.

+411. The accounts of the societies or companies that carry on business only in Australia are stated in Australian currency.
 In the accounts of those that carry on business out of Australia, Australian pounds, English pounds and New Zealand pounds are all treated as being of the same value.
 This is explained on the grounds that premiums and policies are payable in the currency of the country in which the policy was effected, and that the assets retained in each country bear some relation to the liability of the society under its policies payable in that country.
 It is considered, therefore, that it is unnecessary to convert all amounts to a uniform currency.